Sandra Segal Ikuta: Notable cases

 Ikuta's first published opinion on the Ninth Circuit was United States v.
 Baldrich, issued on December 27, 2006.

 She wrote the Dukes v.
 Wal-Mart dissent in the Ninth Circuit, with reasoning that largely ended up being adopted by the Supreme Court.

 In May 2017, Ikuta dissented when the narrowly divided en banc circuit found that the United States District Court for the Southern District of California's policy of indiscriminately shackling criminal defendants in all pretrial hearings violated the Constitution's Due Process Clause.
-In March 2018, the circuit's judgment was vacated by the unanimous Supreme Court of the United States.
+In March 2018, the circuit's judgment was vacated by a unanimous Supreme Court of the United States.